EGI-Federation/fedcloud-monitoring-tools/README.md

 ### Running the monitor

-Without optional arguments, the monitor will show information about the SLA per site:
+Without optional arguments the command will show information about the SLA across all sites:

 ```shell
 fedcloud-sla-monitor --user-cert /path/to/x509.pem
 ```

-The monitoring can be restricted to a specific site as follows:
+The monitoring can be restricted to a specific site as well:

 ```shell
 fedcloud-sla-monitor --site SITE-NAME --user-cert /path/to/x509.pem
 ```

-Additionally, rather than per site it is also possible to show SLA information per Virtual Organization:
+Additionally, it is also possible to show SLA information per Virtual Organization instead:

 ```shell
 fedcloud-sla-monitor --vo vo.name.eu --user-cert /path/to/x509.pem